 - Are there any gluten-containing ingredients? -> The trickiest ones are sweeteners, flavorings, and spices.
 If they are bold or underlined or highlighted among the ingredients then sadly the peanut butter is NOT gluten-free.

-- Is there any cross-contamination issue? -> If you see a “May contain: gluten or wheat” sentence, then sadly it is a red alert.
+- Is there any cross-contamination issue? -> If you see a “May contain: gluten or wheat, barley, rye” sentence, then sadly it is a red alert.
 It means that even if the peanut butter itself should be gluten-free, they produce it in a facility that is contaminated by other gluten-containing products.
 Hence, the peanut butter may be contaminated too.

-What if the peanut butter you’re about to choose is made of 100% peanuts (aka no funky ingredients) and no cross-contamination issue is indicated, but still no gluten-free label?
-It means that the peanut butter supposed to be gluten-free, but the company has never certified the product.
+What if the peanut butter you’re about to choose is made of 100% peanuts and no cross-contamination issue is indicated, but still no gluten-free label?
+It means that the peanut butter is supposed to be gluten-free, but the manufacturer has never certified the product.
 You can read more about USDA’s labeling regulation here and here.

-The above valid for all kinds of nut butter: almond butter, cashew butter, etc.
+The above is also valid for all kinds of nut butter: almond butter, cashew butter, etc.

 While you are trying your best to ensure you make no errors of judgment when it comes to branded products, don’t forget that the most trusted food is the one you make from scratch.
 Why?